 Grabbing coffee on your way to class with your roommate is easy when the dining hall is right outside your door!
 On our small residential campus, students can easily head out from their room to relax in our cafés; meet up with friends for dinner in the Trail Room or Fields Dining Hall, or grab a bite at the Dovecote Café on your way to a study session.

-- <blockquote> <p></p> <div class="lw_profiles_767"> <p> The best thing about living on campus is the proximity to the support systems you develop.
+• <blockquote> <p></p> <div class="lw_profiles_767"> <p> The best thing about living on campus is the proximity to the support systems you develop.
 The small floors allow for tight-knit communities of students living together, and it’s a wonderful feeling to create those connections.</p> </div> <p></p> <p class="quote-author"> <a class="quoted-profile_name" href="/live/profiles/18342-liv-nicks-turnley">Liv Nicks-Turnley BA ’23</a> <br/> <span class="quoted-profile_meta"> Longmont, Colorado</span> </p> </blockquote>

-- <blockquote> <p></p> <div class="lw_profiles_767"> <p> <span style="font-weight: 400;">The best part about living on campus is being able to participate in weekend events and being able to live with other students.</span> </p> </div> <p></p> <p class="quote-author"> <a class="quoted-profile_name" href="/live/profiles/16641-htoo-ray-wah">Htoo Ray Wah BA ’23</a> <br/> <span class="quoted-profile_meta">Portland, Oregon</span> </p> </blockquote>
+• <blockquote> <p></p> <div class="lw_profiles_767"> <p> The best part about living on campus is that it is close to everything and makes living away from home for the first time much easier.</p> </div> <p></p> <p class="quote-author"> <a class="quoted-profile_name" href="/live/profiles/22834-ava-frison">Ava Frison BA ’25</a> <br/> <span class="quoted-profile_meta">Amity, Oregon</span> </p> </blockquote>

-- <blockquote> <p></p> <div class="lw_profiles_767"> <p> <span style="font-weight: 400;">The best thing about living on campus is the proximity to classes and on-campus resources, such as the dining hall, Maggie’s, and the mailroom.</span> </p> </div> <p></p> <p class="quote-author"> <a class="quoted-profile_name" href="/live/profiles/16650-sofia-reeves">Sofia Reeves BA ’23</a> <br/> <span class="quoted-profile_meta">Sacramento, California</span> </p> </blockquote>
+• <blockquote> <p></p> <div class="lw_profiles_767"> <p> <span style="font-weight: 400;">The best thing about living on campus is the proximity to classes and on-campus resources, such as the dining hall, Maggie’s, and the mailroom.</span> </p> </div> <p></p> <p class="quote-author"> <a class="quoted-profile_name" href="/live/profiles/16650-sofia-reeves">Sofia Reeves BA ’23</a> <br/> <span class="quoted-profile_meta">Sacramento, California</span> </p> </blockquote>

 Student Life